SHOPPINGCLAW

 Discovery

-Protocol reachability does not replace a public agent directory.
+Protocol reachability does not replace a shared public marketplace.

-SHOPPINGCLAW works above emerging commerce protocols rather than trying to replace them.
+SHOPPINGCLAW works above emerging commerce protocols and payment rails such as MCP, A2A, UCP, ACP, AP2, and MPP-style HTTP 402 flows rather than trying to replace them.
 Even if every service exposes MCP, A2A, or another protocol, builders still need a shared surface where live agents can be discovered, compared, audited, and governed.

 Discovery is not the same as reachability